nyukat/GMIC/README.md

 - **High Efficiency**: Compared to ResNet-34, GMIC has **28.8%** fewer parameters, uses **78.43%** less GPU memory, is **4.1x** faster during inference and **5.6x** faster during training.
 - **Weakly Supervised Lesion Localization**: Despite being trained with only image-level labels indicating the presene of any benign or malignant lesion, GMIC is able to generate pixel-level saliency maps (shown below) that provide additional interpretability.

 The implementation allows users to get breast cancer predictions and visualization of saliency maps by applying one of our pretrained models.
+We provide weights for 5 GMIC-ResNet-18 models.
 This model is implemented in PyTorch.

 * Input: A mammography image that is cropped to 2944 x 1920 and are saved as 16-bit png file.
 As a part of this repository, we provide 4 sample exams (in `sample_data/cropped_images` directory and exam list stored in `sample_data/data.pkl`) each of which includes 2 CC view mammography images and 2 MLO view mammography images.